RaihanStark/aws-instance-management/README.md

 - **Simple Dashboard**: View all your EC2 instances at a glance
 - **One-Click Control**: Start and stop instances with a single click
 - **Cost Tracking**:
-  - Real-time session cost (from start to current time)
-  - Monthly usage hours and costs
+  - Monthly usage hours and costs (from AWS Cost Explorer)
-  - Hourly pricing rates (automatically fetched from AWS)
+  - Hourly pricing rates (automatically fetched from AWS Pricing API)
 - **Multi-Platform Support**: Automatically detects and prices Linux and Windows instances correctly
 - **Secure**: Password-protected with server-side authentication

+> **Note on Real-Time Session Tracking**: AWS EC2 does not provide an API to track when an instance was last started.
+The `LaunchTime` field represents when the instance was originally created, not when it was last started after a stop.
+Therefore, accurate real-time session cost tracking is not currently supported by AWS infrastructure.

 ## Prerequisites